 ENG 050.
-ENGLISH FOR THE FOREIGN BORN......2 credit hours Individualized instruction for foreign born residents who wish to feel more comfortable and confident in their English skills, with special application to personal, social and business situations.
+ENGLISH FOR THE FOREIGN BORN I....2 credit hours Individualized instruction for foreign born residents who wish to feel more comfortable and confident in their English skills, with special application to personal, social and business situations.
 Offers intensive practice in understanding, speaking, pronouncing and writing basic American English.
 Special attention to spelling and slang usages.
 (3 hours per week)

 ENG 051.
-ENGLISH FOR THE FOREIGN BORN.....
-2 credit hours A continuation of all of the aspects covered in English 050.
+ENGLISH FOR THE FOREIGN BORN II....2 credit hours A continuation of all of the aspects covered in English 050.
 (3 hours per week)

 ENG 085.
-REVIEW OF ENGLISH GRAMMAR......
-3 credit hours For the student who wishes to review English and refine his/her mastery of it.
+REVIEW OF ENGLISH GRAMMAR......3 credit hours For the student who wishes to review English and refine his/her mastery of it.
 Assumes a student's competence as a writer, but may be taken in conjunction with English 091, 100, 111 or 122.
 Review of the basics of our grammatical system and a look at some more complex problems of the language.
 Helps student be more precise and effective as a writer and aids in the development of copy editing skills.

 ENG 090.
 PARENTS: CHILDREN'S READING......2 credit hours For parents who are concerned about their children's reading.
 Special attention to methods for preparing preschoolers for reading using the home as a learning environment.
 Focus on reading related to home and school problems.
-(3 hours per week)
+(3 hours per week) Provides occupational student with an adequate and practical background in kinds of writing necessary in his chosen field.
+Course tailored to specific needs of each student.
+English Fundamentals 091 is in no way remedial for English Composition 111.

 ENG 100.
-TECHNICAL COMMUNICATIONS......4 credit hours

-Provides the student with the skills to communicate by means of writing, speaking and demonstration.
+TECHNICAL COMMUNICATIONS......4 credit hours Provides the student with the skills to communicate by means of writing, speaking and demonstration.
 Designed primarily for those studying to be technicians in industry, the health occupations and business.
 Student learns methods of reporting factual information through the analysis of problems and events related to his or her technical specialty.
-Uses of audio-visual equipment, the creating of graphic presentations and the development of an appreciation of precise reporting through the use of elementary statistics.

 ENG 102.
-LIBRARY RESEARCH PAPER......2 credit hours

-Individualized instruction for the student engaged in preparing a research paper for any WCC class.
+LIBRARY RESEARCH PAPER......2 credit hours Individualized instruction for the student engaged in preparing a research paper for any WCC class.
 Step by step help in topic selection, information gathering and organizing, compiling notes, writing a term paper and preparing a bibliography.